visionify/synthetic-dataset/README.md

 This repo generates the sythetic dataset from the sessions image folder created by download_sessions.py from the oosdetection-edge repo.

-## Before you run the tracker
+## Steps to create synthetic dataset

-1. Clone the repository recursively:
+* Clone the repository recursively:

 `git clone https://github.com/visionify/synthetic-dataset.git`

+`cd synthetic-dataset/`

-2. Make sure that you fulfill all the requirements: Python 3.8 or later with all [requirements.txt], including albementation.
+* Make sure that you fulfill all the requirements: Python 3.8 or later with all [requirements.txt], including albumentation.
 To install, run:

-`pip install -r requirements.txt`
+`python3 -m pip install -r requirements.txt`

-3. To generate the synthtic dataset use:
+* To generate the synthtic dataset use:

-`python sythetic_dataset_create.py --dataset-folder store-dataset --session-images oos-test-images`
+`python3 synthetic_dataset_create.py --dataset-folder synthetic-dataset --session-images <path/to/your/oos-test-images-folder>`

-4. To split the dataset use:
+* To split the dataset use:

-`python split_dataset.py --dataset-folder store-dataset --splitted-dataset new-splitted-dataset`
+`python split_dataset.py --dataset-folder synthetic-dataset --splitted-dataset splitted-synthetic-dataset`

+Your sythetic dataset for resnet-18 classification training is saved at:

+`synthetic-dataset/splitted-sythetic-dataset/`